Discover more about South African citizenship, including all of the requirements and how to go about submitting an application.

 - Form DHA-24 to register your birth.

-- Form BI-24, signed by both parents if your parents were unmarried at the time of your birth, to confirm paternity.
+- Form BI-24 with signatures from both parents if your parents were unmarried at the time of your birth, to confirm paternity.

 - Forms DHA-529